Coastal fish: Coral reef fish

 Goatfishes are a family Mullidae of about 55 species of perciform fishes, associated worldwide with tropical reefs.
 They are typically about 20 cm long, though the dash-and-dot goatfish, grows to 55 cm.
 Goatfish are tireless benthic feeders, possess a pair of long chemosensory barbels ("whiskers") protruding from their chins resembling a goat's beard.
 They use these to rifle through the sediments in search of a meal.
 Like goats, they seek anything edible; worms, crustaceans, molluscs and other small invertebrates are staples.
 Many species of goatfish are conspicuously coloured and have the ability to change their colouration depending on their current activity.
 By day, many form large inactive (non-feeding) schools: these aggregates may contain both conspecifics and heterospecifics.
 For example, the yellowfin goatfish school with blue-striped snappers.
 When they do that, the yellowfins changes its colouration to match that of the snapper.
 By night the schools disperse and individual goatfish head their separate ways to loot the sands.
 The diurnal goldsaddle goatfish changes from a lemon-yellow to a pale cream when feeding.
 Other nocturnal feeders will shadow the active goatfish, waiting patiently for overlooked morsels.
 Goatfish stay within the shallows, going no deeper than about 110 metres.
 Most species do not tolerate brackish water, so they do not enter estuaries or the mouths of rivers.

 Other nearshore fish

 Other nearshore or shallow water fish live near the shore in depths of less than 10 metres.
 They occupy the areas over sandy or rocky bottoms, and can be associated with seagrass meadows and kelp forests.
 They can be divided into demersal fish and pelagic fish.
 Demersal fish live on or near the sea floor, while pelagic fish live in the water column away the sea floor.

-Examples of such shallow water demersal fish, found in both tropical and temperate waters around the world, are triplefins, seahorses, wrasse and flounder.
+Examples of such shallow water demersal fish, found in both tropical and temperate waters around the world, are seahorses, triplefins, wrasse and flounder.
 As demersal fish, all these fish spend most of their time on or near the sea floor.